DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-6-mentor-materials.md

 In the online study materials, your teacher was asked to review their scheme of work, considering the questions below:

-- Where will you build on pupils’ prior knowledge?
+- Where will you build on pupils' prior knowledge?
-- Where would it support pupils’ understanding to use worked and partially completed examples
+- Where would it support pupils' understanding to use worked and partially completed examples
 - How will you build in spaced exposition and practice?
 - Where will you build in retrieval practice?